preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 Here's how to setup Omnia in Microsoft Teams.

 App Studio, used in this instruction is being deprecated.
 You should now use Developer Portal instead.
-See this page for more information (dokcumentation not finished yet): :doc:`Setup Omni in Microsoft Teams using Developer Studio </setup/setup-omnia-teams-developer-studio/index>`
+See this page for more information (dokcumentation not finished yet): :doc:`Setup Omnia in Microsoft Teams using Developer Studio </setup/setup-omnia-teams-developer-studio/index>`

 1. Add the App Studio app to Microsoft Teams.